 Arizona has 15 counties and 91 incorporated cities, and towns.
 So there is a lot of places to go around but the major cities that people love to visit are Phoenix (the capital city), Tucson, Mesa, Chandler, or Scottsdale.

 Although I like staying until my visa runs out in each country but if you are time-poor, I would suggest spending at least 5 days in Arizona.
-This should be enough time to explore Arizona’s main attractions, get the feel for the state, and even take a few national parks day trips or lounge on one of the scenic deserts or just sip cocktails at sunset.
+This should be enough time to explore Arizona’s main attractions, get the feel for the state, and even take a few national parks day trips or lounge on one of the scenic deserts, or just sip cocktails at sunset.

 Where is the best area to stay in Arizona?

-If you want luxury then hotels are the best options or even Airbnb otherwise sticking with hostels would be your best bet with budget travels.
+If you want luxury then hotels are the best options or even Airbnb otherwise sticking with hostels would be your best bet for budget travels.
 What I find with Airbnb is though, you can even wash the bedsheets once you arrive because usually, the apartments come with washing and laundry machine.
 Either way, some of the best cities to stay in Arizona would be Downtown Tucson, Downtown Phoenix, Downtown Tempe, and Old Town Scottsdale.

 When is the best time to visit Arizona?

-The best times to visit Arizona are between November through to April because during these months although it’s winter there, the desert city climate is warm enough and the room rates are affordable though they do fill up fast.
+The best times to visit Arizona are between November to April because during these months although it’s winter there, the desert city climate is warm enough and the room rates are affordable though they do fill up fast.

 Alternatively, the ideal time to visit can be from March till May (springtime) when the weather is the most temperate, the desert is in bloom and you’re best able to take advantage of all the outdoor adventures Arizona is known for.
 But whenever you visit, keep in mind the seasons are hard to guess in Arizona.
 The leaves don’t change colors in fall, nor will flowers blossom in the spring.